ppodgorsek/juncacher/README.md

 ![Processing invalidation entries](https://github.com/ppodgorsek/cache-invalidation/blob/master/src/doc/uml/generated/process_invalidation_entries.png)

+The helpers/loggers of the same colour go together.

 ### Consuming changes

 After an invalidation has been performed, the invalidated element must be consumed in order to avoid processing it again during the next iteration.